PharmGKB/PharmCAT/docs/methods/NamedAlleleMatcher-201.md

-### Exemptions
+## Exemptions

-`src/main/resources/org/pharmgkb/pharmcat/definition/alleles/exemptions.json` gives you a way to modify the behavior of the `NamedAlleleMatcer`.
+`src/main/resources/org/pharmgkb/pharmcat/definition/alleles/exemptions.json` gives you a way to modify the behavior of the `Named Allele Matcher`.

 ### Ignoring Named Alleles

 If you are designing your own named allele definitions, you might need to define a named allele but not want it to be considered by the `Named Allele Matcher`.

-You would need to add something like this:
+You can add an exemption for this using `ignoredAlleles` and `ignoredAllelesLc` (the latter is just a lower-cased collection of the former).

 ```json
   {